eclipse-ankaios/ankaios/doc/docs/reference/inter-workload-dependencies.md

 Ankaios does not explicitly delete a workload when its dependency is deleted.
 Instead, a delete of a dependency is delayed until all dependent workloads have been deleted.
 As long as the dependency cannot be deleted, it has the ExecutionState `Stopping(WaitingToStop)`.

 In the previous example, the workload `logger` depends on the `storage_provider` with dependency type `running`.
-When the user deletes the dependency `storage_provider`, Ankaios delays the delete until the dependent workload `logger` is neither pending nor running.
+When the user updates or deletes the dependency `storage_provider`, Ankaios delays the delete until the dependent workload `logger` is neither pending nor running.

+If an update has fulfilled delete conditions but unfulfilled add conditions, Ankaios does not delay the entire update.
+Instead, the delete operation is executed directly.

 !!!
 Note